 • File Uploads – Providing information becomes easier when users can upload files.
 With Gravity Forms, you can add fields for uploading files, and users can upload files from their devices or cloud storage, but you need to use specific integrations to upload files from cloud storage.

-• Dynamic Field Values – Users don’t need to fill out all the fields on your forms manually.
-The values will be generated dynamically depending on what users select or what data they input.
+• Dynamic Field Values – Users don’t need to fill out all the fields manually.
+With dyanimic field values, inputs can be generated dynamically depending on what users select or what data they input.
 Similar field types can also fetch values dynamically to make the process faster.

 • Digital Signatures – When filling out forms, users can give electronic signatures to make the submission legally binding.
 Many other alternatives have this feature too, but digital signatures aren’t available on low-tier plans.